She's a combination of wild adventure and the scent of blooming honeysuckle at sunset.

 That’s why ruby is such a magnet for abundance.
-It’s steeped in the Earth’s greatest tough-love lessons.
-It’s related to the world’s highest mountains.
-And it’s infused with fierce feminine energy.
-Everyone has a little ruby in their heart.
+It’s steeped in the Earth’s greatest tough love lessons.
+She was born with the world’s highest mountains.
+And it’s overflowing with feminine energy.
+Everyone has a little ruby in their hearts.
 It’s time to set it free.

 Birthstone for: July